mikepqr/algorithms/1/notes.md

 among these primes for x^(ed) - x then N = pq also divides x^(ed) - x.
 Hence

     x^(ed) - x ≡ 0 mod N    ∎

+## Fundamental theorem of arithmetic

+(Not in the book)

+    Every integer n >= 2 can be expressed as a product of primes and this factorization is unique up to rearrangement of the factors.

+## Greatest common divisor by shared primes

+Let

+    A = p1^k1 p2^k2 ... pn^kn
+    B = p1^j1 p2^j2 ... pn^jn

+where p1..pn are primes and ki >= 0.
+(This is true ∀ A, B by fundamental theorem.)
+Then

+    gcd(A, B) = product(i=1, n) pi^min(ki,ji)

+Or informally:

+    gcd(A, B) is the product of their shared prime factors

+For example:

+    360 = 2^3 .
+3^2 .
+5
+    756 = 2^2 .
+3^3 .
+7

+2^2 3^2 = 36 is in both these lists.
+It's therefore a common divisor and by the definition of gcd.

+    gcd(360, 756) >= 36

+But the bigger factors of 360 (any product of its primes) must be composed of primes that are not factors of 756.
+36 is therefore the _greatest_ common divisor.

+This is not a fast method to find gcd(A, B) since factorization is expensive.

+## Lowest common multiple

+Defined as the smallest positive m such that a|m and b|m.

+Found by taking the product of the union of prime factors, e.g.

+    360 = 2^3 .
+3^2 .
+5
+    756 = 2^2 .
+3^3 .
+7

+    lcm = 2^3 .
+3^3 .
+5. 7

+Given a fast algorithm for gcd, however, there is a quicker way.

+    gcd(a, b) . lcm(a, b) = ab

+Hence

+    lcm(a, b) = ab/gcd(a, b)

+## Todo

+ - [ ] proof that product of shared prime factors is gcd
+ - [ ] proof that product of union of prime factors is lcm
+ - [ ] proof that gcd . lcm = ab.